Kairotic/coding-with-knots/quipu.md

 different modes or categories of quipu.
 We can also use this technique to located outliers to inspect further.

-As well as looking at a quipu as a descreet unit, we can also look inside them and view their structure in terms of relative entropy.
+As well as looking at a quipu as a discrete unit, we can also look inside them and view their structure in terms of relative entropy.
 This is done below hierarchically, so a pendant’s entropy (shown as brightness) is that of its data plus all the sub-pendants, which seemed